GetStream/Winds/README.md

 ### MongoDB

-MongoDB Atlas provides a Database as a Service, and services as the backend datastore for Winds.
+MongoDB Atlas provides a Database as a Service, and serves as the backend datastore for Winds.

 ## Tutorials